Tems-py/Discord-Python-Ticket-System/README.md

 I am not going to explain how it works with other databases!

-**As I wrote at the beginning, this tutorial is not for complete beginners.**
+**As I wrote at the beginning, this tutorial is not for beginners.**